maxime-tournier/maxime-tournier.github.com/blog/index.md

 # Notes

-It are working nao
+These are random research notes, generally providing some quick reference on recurring mathematical issues.
+I'm just leaving this here :)

+## TODO
+   - tags ?

-## Latest posts
+## Latest Posts

 {% for post in site.posts %}
    -  [{{ post.title }}]({{ post.url }})